gullevek/AmazonIncentives/Readme.md

-# Amazon Incentives - Gift on Demand standa alone class
+# Amazon Incentives - Gift Codes on Demand stand alone class

 This is a abastract from (https://github.com/kamerk22/AmazonGiftCode) to be not dependend on Laravel base code.

-Uses .env file to load configuration data
+Amazon Gift Codes On Demand (AGCOD).
+Integration for Amazon Incentive API.

+## How to install

 `composer request gullevek/amazon-incentives`

 ## _ENV variables needed

+Uses .env file to load configuration data

+The below keys are searched in the _ENV file for loading

 * AWS_GIFT_CARD_KEY
 * AWS_GIFT_CARD_SECRET